anweshaiitp/CaptureTheFlag-dep/NOTES.markdown

       : connect to anwesha db
       : correct privillages to apache
-      : Move to subdomain so that links are resolved properly
+      : Move to subdomain so that links are resolved properly : Are we are sending question answere in the home page?

 [1]: "http://code.google.com/p/modwsgi/downloads/list" "Source code"
 [2]: "https://code.google.com/p/modwsgi/wiki/QuickInstallationGuide" "Mod_Wsgi installation instructions"